 The Freshman Advantage Program is designed for new incoming freshman of any age that will be attending Saddleback College in the Fall 2015 Semester.
-This program offers high school seniors the opportunity to apply early, complete the Matriculation Process early, receive an Early Freshman Advantage Registration time, and enroll in classes before most continuing students.
+This program offers new freshman the opportunity to apply early, complete the Matriculation Process early, receive an Early Freshman Advantage Registration time, and enroll in classes before the majority of continuing students.
 Students that complete the mandatory steps 1 - 5 below by May 15, 2015 are eligible for these benefits.

 Mandatory Freshman Advantage Steps